A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Methods

-\textbf{Algorithm 3} summarizes the procedure of basis construction explained above.
-It constructs a set of near-orthonormal basis functions on the sampling set $S.$ When applied to the sampling set $S'$ to approximate $f(\bx)$, the basis shows comparable orthonormal conditions with the basis constructed by Eq. (\ref{eq:exact_orth_coeff}).
-However, due to the minimization of $\Vert \hat{\mathbf{f}}^{\bm\alpha}\Vert_2$, the $\psi_{\bm{\alpha}}$ constructed by Eq. (\ref{eq:near_orth_condition}) have a smaller basis bound (see App. \ref{App:b} for details), which may lead to more accurate recovery of $\mathbf{c}$ and $f(\bx)$ as shown in below and Sec. \ref{sec:numerical}.
-Such results can be partially understood by the theoretical bound from Thm. \ref{thm:boundedBOS} on the number of samples $M$ for exact recovery in orthonormal polynomial systems, $\displaystyle M \ge C_1 K^2 s \log^3(s) \log(M)$, where $\displaystyle s = \Vert \mathbf{c}\Vert_0$ and $\displaystyle K = \sup_{\ba}\Vert \psi_{\ba}\Vert_{\infty}$.
-The theoretical analysis of the recovery error under different basis functions is out of the scope of the present work and is left for future investigation.
-On the other hand, we note that the accuracy of the surrogate model $f(\bx)$ can be further improved by enhancing the sparsity of $\bm c.$ This can be achieved through the ideas presented in our previous work in \cite{Lei_Yang_MMS_2015} which will be extended to general distributions below.
+Algorithm \ref{alg:near_orth_discrete} describes construction for a set of near-orthonormal \black{\ac{amdP}} basis functions on the sample set $S$.
+When applied to the sample set $S'$ to approximate $f(\bx)$, the basis shows comparable orthonormal conditions with the basis constructed by \eqref{eq:exact_orth_coeff}.
+Such results can be partially understood by the theoretical bound from Theorem~\ref{thm:boundedBOS} on the number of samples $M$ for exact recovery in orthonormal polynomial systems, $\displaystyle M \ge C_1 K^2 s \log^3(s) \log(N)$, where $\displaystyle s = \Vert \bm{c}\Vert_0$ and $\displaystyle K = \sup_{\ba}\Vert \psi_{\ba}\Vert_{\infty}$.
+Theoretical analysis of the recovery error under different basis functions is out of the scope of the present work and is left for future investigation.
+However, we note that the accuracy of the surrogate model $f(\bx)$ can be further improved by enhancing the sparsity of $\bm c.$ This can be achieved through the ideas presented in our previous work \cite{Lei_Yang_MMS_2015} which will be extended to general distributions below.